RoStrap/Resources/README.md

 local Resources = require(ReplicatedStorage:WaitForChild("Resources"))
 ```
 #### Behavior
 Upon requiring [Resources](https://github.com/RoStrap/Resources/blob/master/Resources.module.lua) on the server for the first time, it will move [ModuleScripts](http://wiki.roblox.com/index.php?title=API:Class/ModuleScript) from your `Repository` into [ReplicatedStorage](http://wiki.roblox.com/index.php?title=API:Class/ReplicatedStorage) so the client can access your installed libraries.
-These will be accessible via the LoadLibrary method below, which is basically a require-by-string method.
+These will be accessible via the LoadLibrary method below, which is basically a require-by-string method which ignores heiarchy.
 The server can access any Library, while the client can't access the server libraries but can access the replicated libraries.

 Libraries with "Server" in either their name or in the name of an ancestor folder will not be replicated to clients, and will only be accessible to the server (in [ServerStorage](http://wiki.roblox.com/index.php?title=API:Class/ServerStorage)).

 ![](https://image.prntscr.com/image/ZonjgCDFQLabru0xbMBUNQ.png)

 ## Functionality and API
-Resources' main purpose is to retrieve objects for use on both the client and server, both by the same functions.
-This way Libraries can run the same code on both the client and server and be guaranteed the resource will always be properly obtained.
+The main purpose of `Resources` is to retrieve objects for use on both the client and server, both by the same functions.
+This means Libraries can run the same code on both the client and server and be guaranteed the resource will always be properly obtained.

 All functions in `Resources` should be called using method syntax, however the following is supported in addition to method syntax:
 ```lua